 In retrospect, the bears eluded us because we’re drive-by tourists.
 Whizzing through the country, snapping photos, flipping through new horizons in quick succession.
 However, that’s how we eventually saw our bears.

 We drove by a swarm of tourists in Yellowstone Park.
-They hovered at the crown of a hill and 200 ft below a bear and her cubs perused the river.
-They granted us a 20-minute viewing before they closed the curtain, because we weren’t exactly conspicuous.
-At one point a child set off a car alarm.
+They hovered at the crown of a hill, and 200 ft below, a bear and her cubs perused the river.
+They granted us a 20-minute viewing before they closed the curtain because we weren’t exactly conspicuous.
+At one point, a child set off a car alarm.

 And that is how the bears moved from myth to tangible.

-Space tourism is no longer myth.
+Space tourism is no longer a myth.
 We, the customers of Amazon and Virgin, just put two billionaires on the edge of space.
 And I wish we hadn’t.
 It’s highly deflating what poorly paid Amazon workers sacrificed so one bald man could spend 11 glory minutes feeding his ego on the edge of space.

 Yet, on the flip side, if we can put two billionaires off the Earth, think of the impact we can have on the Earth.
 What if those pennies flew into small businesses?
 Independent restaurants, artists, independent cinema, self-published authors, and homemade jewelry are all waiting patiently for a slice of the action.